-I’m always looking for research which relates to the topic of how we can help keep birth normal, and my latest find in this area is an Australian study of maternal and paternal decision-making and its effect on choice for vaginal birth after caesarean section (VBAC) which has concluded that interventions that seek to explore dads’ perceptions of risk during a pregnancy might increase the chance that a couple will attempt VBAC.
+An Australian study has looked at maternal and paternal decision-making and its effect on choice for vaginal birth after caesarean section (VBAC).
+And the authors have concluded that interventions that seek to explore dads’ perceptions of risk during a pregnancy might increase the chance that a couple will attempt VBAC.

 The premise for the study was relatively simple.
 Couples in three Australian hospitals who were eligible** for VBAC were invited to complete a series of three questionnaires (sent at different stages of pregnancy and postpartum) asking about their experiences, views and knowledge relating to VBAC and their current pregnancy and birth experience.
 Seventy-five couples completed the full sets of questionnaires during the study period.
 Of the women in those couples, 31 (41%) aimed for a VBAC, and 44 (59%) had a planned caesarean section.